From a complex manual backend to self-service interface

 Comprehensive UX expertise

-Translating complexity to simple interface
+Translating complexity to a simple interface

 The founder’s wireframes didn’t translate to development, and earlier design attempts couldn’t support the platform’s complexity or scale.